scala/scala3/docs/docs/reference/contextual/derivation.md

 The framework described here enables all three of these approaches without mandating any of them.

+For a brief discussion on how to use macros to write a type class `derived` method please read more at [How to write a type class `derived` method using macros](./derivation-macro.md).

 ### Deriving instances elsewhere

 Sometimes one would like to derive a type class instance for an ADT after the ADT is defined, without being able to